Coronavirus Outbreak: Lucknow Cinema Halls, Multiplexes & Clubs Shut Till March 31

 People wear protective masks in view of coronavirus pandemic at a market in Lucknow on Sunday.
 (PTI)

-Lucknow: As a precautionary measure against the threat of the coronavirus spread, the Lucknow district administration on Sunday ordered forthwith closure of cinema halls, multiplexes, clubs, discos, swimming pools and gyms.
+Lucknow: As a precautionary measure against the threat of the coronavirus spread, the Lucknow district administration on Sunday ordered forthwith closure of all cinema halls, multiplexes, clubs, discos, swimming pools and gyms in the state capital, besides schools, colleges and coaching centres.

 These facilities will remain closed till March 31, Lucknow District Magistrate Abhishek Prakash said in an order, issued on Sunday.